24 August 2020

 The main business problem we are trying to solve is how to make it so a typical company can improve its operations.
 There are examples where a company has successfully automated large parts of their operations - but these examples are the exceptions rather than the norm.
 A more typical experience is that a company spends a lot of time and money buying automation software and setting up an automation team.
 They successfully automate several key processes.
 But then they discover that the business case doesn't stack up to automate any more processes.
 And they are stuck with the high fixed costs of annual fees for their automation software and salaries for the automation team.

 The Managed Functions approach is that, instead of you setting up your own team, we build and manage the automation for your key processes and you only automate the processes where it makes financial sense to do so.
-This ensures that your automation projects are always ROI positive.
-In fact, because we only charge for transactions rather than charging implementation fees, your project is ROI positive from day 1.

 In order to solve the business problem, we had to figure out how to build and deliver automation solutions at scale in a robust, secure and inexpensive way.
 To do this, we turned to the cloud.
 Before we get into how, let's talk about what an automation solution is.